wukong919/terraform-vcf-passwordmanagement/README.md

 # QuickStart Guide

-## How this module help you?
+## How would the module help you?
-This module leverages VMware Cloud Foundation Terraform Provider to automatically rotate the Passwords used in the VCF instance Management Automation.
-It greatly simplifies the password managements in a large scale VMware Cloud Foundation environment.
+This module leverages the VMware Cloud Foundation Terraform Provider to automatically rotate the passwords for different systems (e.g., ESXi, vCenter, NSX, VRSLCM, VROPS, VRA etc.) deployed in your VCF instance.
+It greatly simplifies password management in a large-scale VMware Cloud Foundation environment.

 Also, the module will help enforce your password rotation policy by using the `rotation_frequency_days` parameter.